Nelson Mandela African Institution of Science and Technology: Academics

 While emphasizing Science, Engineering, and Technology, the curriculum at NM-AIST Arusha also incorporates significant elements of humanities and business studies.
 The institution's specializations include life sciences and bio-engineering, which are being cultivated due to the region's rich biodiversity.
 An important mission of NM-AIST Arusha is to stimulate and advance agricultural production, leading to increased output.
 Additionally, the institution places a strong emphasis on value addition to natural products, such as agricultural and mineral resources, within Tanzania and the broader Eastern African region.
 The thematic areas of focus also encompass Energy, ICT, Mining, Environment, and Water.

 The PASET Regional Scholarship and Innovation Fund provides grants and scholarships for many students of African higher learning institutions, including NM-AIST.

 Initiatives

 In a collaboration between the University of Plymouth and NM-AIST, researchers experimented with a portable gamma ray sensor to assess agricultural soil quality in Tanzania.
 By gathering data about soil health, farmers can make more informed decisions in order to sustainably improve crop yields and climate resilience.
+NM-AIST researchers also developed KilimoAI (Swahili for "agriculture AI") to help farmers detect crop diseases enough to provide timely interventions for cornerstone crops such as maize and common beans.

 Data scientists at NM-AIST developed a machine learning program called BakiShule (Swahili for "stay in school") to improve school attendance and educational outcomes.
 BakiShule is used by secondary schools to identify risk factors for dropping out of school and recommends strategies for early intervention.

 Scientists at NM-AIST developed a mobile phone application which uses artificial intelligence to accurately analyze chest x-rays and detect cases of pneumonia.